Is it OK to Travel to Japan During Golden Week?

 Visit the deep countryside where there aren’t lots of tourists

-The secret to survive the Golden Week is to visit those places no one knows about like the deep countryside.
-If you’re not aiming to see the famous places in Japan and instead you prefer to uncover all the hidden gems, you will do fine during Golden Week.
+The secret to surviving the Golden Week is to visit those places no one knows about like the deep countryside.
+If you’re not aiming to see the famous places in Japan and instead prefer to uncover all the hidden gems, you will do fine during Golden Week.

 Golden Week Dates for 2023, 2024 and 2025